obiwanjacobi/Zsharp/docs/compiler/compiler.md

 - Compiler as profiler?
 - Compiler as build-system?
 Use REPL/VM to execute zs-script using build-task lib...?
 - Semantic compiler rules available as functions to code (traits?).
+- Emit C#, WASM (and through a Roslyn Source Generator?).

 ---